 - Willful deprivation

-When Can I Sue a Nursing Home for Negligence?
+Can I Sue for Nursing Home Negligence?

 A nursing home may be held liable for damages if it can be proven that the nursing home or one or more of its employees acted negligently.
 The damages awarded may include medical bills, disability, and pain and suffering.
 The following is a list of things that may serve as grounds for a nursing home negligence lawsuit in North Carolina.